Oxford Divorce Solicitors

 - We have a highly experienced team of family and matrimonial lawyers and will ensure that we can arrange the right team for you.

 - We know that relationship breakdown can cause a lot of uncertainty for people.
 At each step in your case we will discuss the cost/benefit of action against in action and work with you to manage your matter as cost effectively as possible.
-This may include consideration of alternative forms of dispute resolution such as mediation, collaborative law, solicitor-led negotiations or arbitration.
-We know from experience that where appropriate resolving your dispute outside the court arena can help to reduce animosity, delay and costs.
+This may include:

-- We’re located in the Oxford Business Park, just a short drive from the centre of the city
+- We’re located in Oxford Business Park, just a short drive from the city centre

 - We are renowned for avoiding costly litigation by reaching financial agreements, without the need to go to court